-• Level 3: Work Merits
+Level 3: Work Merits

-To reward effort / progress / attainment in their tasks, teachers will award children Merit Stamps in their books.
-These will be recorded on a bookmark for each child and when an agreed amount is reached, their names will be celebrated in class and a certificate will be sent home.
+To reward individual effort / progress / attainment in their tasks, teachers will award children Merit Stamps in their books.
+These will be recorded for each child and when an agreed amount is reached, their names will be celebrated in class and a certificate will be sent home.
+Nursery = 10, KS1 = 20, KS2 = 50.
+Children will receive an individual small treat from a treat box (not sweets).

-• Level 4: Star of the Week / Headteacher's Award
+Level 4: Star of the Week / Headteacher's Award

 Every week, a child will be selected by the class teacher to be the 'Star of the Week' as recognition for something they have achieved during the week.
-In the Celebration Assembly at the end of the week, they will be invited to the front and celebrated by the whole school.
-They will receive a sticker and a certificate from the Headteacher.
+In the Celebration Assembly at the end of the week, they will be celebrated by the whole school.
+They will receive a certificate from the Headteacher.